-Hedonist Buddhist aims to transform an exclusionary retail environment within Shaw into a solution-oriented community space that seeks to provide sanctuary for people feeling the consumptive pressures of gentrification, the loss of cultural connection, and the inevitability of displacement.
+Hedonist Buddhist transforms an exclusionary retail environment in Shaw into a solution-oriented community space that provides sanctuary for people feeling the consumptive pressures of gentrification, the loss of cultural connection, and the inevitability of displacement.

 This show responds to the rise of gentrifiers who have imposed a new consumptive lifestyle upon several historically marginalized neighborhoods in DC.
 In Shaw, over the last thirty years, the process of gentrification has forced longtime residents out.
 As housing prices have soared 500% higher and average incomes have tripled, the neighborhood’s African-American population has plunged by nearly 40%.
 The process continues to hurt families, erase history, and transform DC block-by-block into an amnesiac wasteland of conspicuous consumption amidst drastic social inequality.